kbroman/ProgrammingNotes/linux_setup.md

     - Install with `sudo dpkg -i google-chrome-*.deb`
     - Needed libappindicator1
     - Used `sudo apt --fix-broken install`

+22. Connect a USB stick

+    - Plug into USB port and it shows up in `/media/kbroman`
+    - Before removing, use `umount /media/kbroman/[drive name]`

 16. python3, ruby, coffeescript